Ch0wW/docker-hlds-won2-1016/README.md

 - `config/cstrk31` is for Counter-Strike Beta 3.1.
 - `config/valve` is for Half-Life. **However, since no playerbase really exists for Half-Life WON2 (people play it on STEAM instead), this only includes the WON2 masterservers.**

+# FAQ

 ### Do I have to include +sv_lan 1?
 Nope!
 It's already included inside `hlds_start` (which is basically a renamed `hlds_run` script), so you don't have to!

+### Will this work natively with that Half-Life 1.0.1.6 package I found online?
+Of course!
+The server will be spread to both the WON2 and the Order of Phalanx masterservers!

+### Why is there no presence of CS Beta 1.x, 2.x?
+Because these versions have no known existance of Linux builds, that this project is based on!
+You can verify them all on this [GitHub repository](https://github.com/Ch0wW/counterstrike-betas) if you need more information.

 -----------